tvpollet/tvpollet.github.io/_pages/thesis_topics.md

 Often in psychology we use a developed scale but then this scale gets applied to other populations.
 For example, we might develop a scale on condom use with a student sample, but then this measure gets used with, for example, sex workers.
 Measurement can be very problematic in such cases.
 The purpose of this project to examine how reliable measures are and whether the reliability varies across contexts.

-For this project you will need to use the free software [JASP](www.jasp.org){:target="_blank"} and you'll need to learn a bit about meta-analysis (but it is not that hard!).
+For this project you will need to use the free software [JASP](www.jasp.org){:target="_blank"} and you'll need to learn a bit about meta-analysis (but it is not that hard! + it will look great on your CV).

 * Alaric Lloyd's [Bachelor thesis project](https://osf.io/54q6w/){:target="_blank"} on sexual self-esteem.
 Check the [draft paper](https://psyarxiv.com/swzm6/){:target="_blank"} here.